kabir993/kea-ml-assessment/README.md

 # ML Engineer Assessment - KeaBuilder

-## Q1
+## Q1 - Similarity System
-I built a cosine similarity system using Python to match user inputs.
+I built a simple cosine similarity system using Python.
+It converts text into vectors and finds the most similar input.

-## Q2
+## Q2 - ML Serving
-I used FastAPI to serve the model.
+I would use FastAPI to serve the model.
 Node.js can call this API.

-## Q3
+## Q3 - Schema
-I created two tables:
+user_inputs:
+- id
+- user_id
+- raw_text
+- created_at

+predictions:
+- id
+- input_id
-- user_inputs
+- prediction
-- predictions
+- confidence

-## Q4
+## Q4 - Slow Response
-For slow responses, I use loading UI.
+I would use loading UI so users know the system is working.

-## Q5
+## Q5 - Challenges
-Challenges:
 - Environment issues
 - Data mismatch
 - Scaling

-## Q6
+## Q6 - LoRA
-For face consistency, I use LoRA with training images.
+Train model on images and use a trigger token for consistency.

-## Q7
+## Q7 - Tools
-Tools:
-Python, FastAPI
+Python, FastAPI, basic ML

-To run:
-pip install -r requirements.txt python similarity.py
-uvicorn api:app --reload